GOVTNZ/web-standards/guidance/assessment/tests/a11y/images.md

       </tr>
     </table>

-1. If you have images that automatically change on a page, make sure that each newly displayed image has appropriate alt text reflecting that image:
+4. If you have images that automatically change on a page, make sure that each newly displayed image has appropriate alt text reflecting that image:

-    1. Inspect the code to read the first image’s alt text.
+    a.
+Inspect the code to read the first image’s alt text.

-    2. Check that the alt text for the first image matches the image.
+    b.
+Check that the alt text for the first image matches the image.

-    3. Wait until the next image loads and then make sure that the alt text has changed to match the new image.
+    c.
+Wait until the next image loads and then make sure that the alt text has changed to match the new image.
 If it doesn't record a failure, noting the reason.

-2. Check for any images that contain meaningful information but haven’t been outlined.
+5. Check for any images that contain meaningful information but haven’t been outlined.
+These are likely to be CSS or background images.

+6. Check the code to find the text alternatives for these images.
+If there isn't a text alternative, record a failure, noting the reason.

 #### Other failure points